The rule

 What this means in practice:

-- Anthropic's API privacy policy applies to your Support Agent processing.
+• Notion's privacy policy applies to your workspace data and your Support Agent processing.

-If you'd like to see the third-party documentation, the relevant links are at the foot of this page.
+If you'd like to see the third-party documentation, the relevant link is at the foot of this page.

 You can export your workspace and walk away.